vicdoz/WebPages2HTML/README.md

 WebPages2HTML
 =============

-WebPages2HTML
+project to  generate code based on a metamodel

-project to automatically generate code based on a metamodel Dependencies in eclipse :EMF,XPAND
+Dependencies in eclipse :EMF,XPAND

 In this example we have a metamodel of a website.
 A model created for a library based on it.
 From this model through a